PhyoYi3011/MTL-and-Intent-Prediction/README.md

 For the input prompt `Enter BERTweet model path:`, enter the file path of `mtl_bertweet.pt` (e.g. `model/mtl_bertweet.pt`)

-Output file can be found at `dataset/output/mtl/bertweet_output.csv`
+After the execution of `mtl/bertweet.pyc` is complete, you will find the output file at `dataset/output/mtl/bertweet_output.csv`

 ## Running COMET-ATOMIC Models